christianalfoni/rask-ui/README.md

 **Features:**

-- Runs immediately on creation
+- Runs immediately and synchronously on creation during setup
 - Automatically tracks reactive dependencies accessed during execution
-- Re-runs on microtask when dependencies change (prevents synchronous cascades)
+- Re-runs when dependencies change
 - Automatically cleaned up when component unmounts
 - Optional dispose function for cleaning up resources before re-execution
 - Can be used for side effects like logging, syncing to localStorage, managing subscriptions, or updating derived state